03 Aug Conditions, Symptoms, and Treatment of Chronic Pain

 Conventional Treatments for Chronic Pain

 Scottsdale pain management expert Dr. Nikesh Seth, and his fantastic team of pain specialists have successfully used a variety of treatments to help alleviate chronic pain.
-From radiofrequency ablation and stem cell therapy to joint injections and appropriately managing medication, we encourage you to learn more about treatment options available.
+From radiofrequency ablation to joint injections and appropriately managing medication, we encourage you to learn more about treatment options available.

 In addition to what Integrated Pain Consultants offers, we also work with other experts who provide physical therapy, relaxation therapy, and acupuncture.
 You may also find that changing your lifestyle can be helpful.
 While you may be tempted to rest when the pain starts coming, getting up and moving around can help ease the pain, especially for arthritis patients.
 Eating healthier and quitting smoking are other actions that might help you feel better.